 ROSL has a long history of commissioning and programming contemporary work and we are excited to build on this tradition with our Composition Award in association with London Sinfonietta and Birdsong, which seeks to give those behind the music a chance to shine.

-Free to enter, advanced young professional composers aged 18-35 are invited to apply for one of six places to workshop a short original work with London Sinfonietta, following which one composer will be selected as the winner of the ROSL Composition Award, and will receive a £3,000 commission to compose a 12-15 minute chamber work for six players and conductor, to be premiered by London Sinfonietta.
+Free to enter, advanced emerging composers and music creators aged 18-35 and citizens of UK and Commonwealth are invited to apply for one of six places to workshop a short original work with London Sinfonietta, following which one composer will be selected to win the award, and a £3,000 commission to compose a 12-15 minute chamber work for six players and conductor, to be premiered by London Sinfonietta.

 2020 Winner - Michael Small

 Michael Small was the inaugural winner of ROSL's Composition Award in 2020, a £3,000 commission to compose a 12-15 minute chamber work for six players and conductor.

 Chosen from one of six finalists last year after workshopping his piece For Years Now with London Sinfonietta, the piece finally received its world premiere in August 2021.

 Our 2020 shortlisted composers, who participated in the workshop with London Sinfonietta were:

 - Dominic Wills

 - Emma Wilde

 - Lucy Callen